rlue/photein/README.md

 (Currently only imports .jpg, .dng, .mp4, and .mov files.)

+### So how do I use it?

-Use this in combination with a custom systemd service to mount, import from, and unmount your camera’s SD card whenever you plug it in.
+Use this in combination with a [custom systemd service][] to mount, import from, and unmount your camera’s SD card whenever you plug it in.

 Or, use [Syncthing][] to sync photos from your phone to a staging directory on your computer.
 Then, run archivist in a cron job to import those photos into your library on a daily basis.

+[custom systemd service]: blob/master/examples/share/systemd/user/archivist-dcim.service
 [Syncthing]: https://syncthing.net/

 Installation